Efficiently Computing the Quasiconcave Envelope with Incomplete Information: Preliminaries

-\item[(iii)] If $f$ has a representation (\ref{eq:Support-quasi-concave}), then it is quasi-concave.
-Moreover, if $a_j\geq 0$ for all $j\in\mathcal{J}$, then $f$ is non-decreasing.
-Conversely, if $f$ is non-decreasing and quasi-concave, then there exists a set of kinked majorants $\{h_j\}$ with $a_j\geq 0$ such that representation (\ref{eq:Support-quasi-concave}) holds.
+(iii) If $f$ has a representation (\ref{eq:Support-quasiconcave}), then it is quasiconcave.
+Moreover, if $\xi_j\geq 0$ for all $j\in\mathcal{J}$, then $f$ is monotone.
+Conversely, if $f$ is monotone and quasiconcave, then there exists a set of kinked majorants $\{h_j\}_{j \in {\cal J}}$ with $\xi_j\geq 0$ such that representation (\ref{eq:Support-quasiconcave}) holds.

-\item[(iv)] For any finite set $\Theta\subset \mathbb R^{d}$ and values $\left\{ v_{\theta}\right\} _{\theta\in\Theta}\subset\mathbb R$, $\hat{f}\text{ : }\mathbb R^{d}\rightarrow\mathbb R$ defined by
+(iv) For any finite set ${\cal S} \subset \mathbb R^{N}$ and values $\left\{ v(s)\right\}_{s\in{\cal S}}\subset\mathbb R$, $\hat{f}\text{ : } \mathbb R^{N}\rightarrow\mathbb R$ defined by